© Juice Flair/Shutterstock.com

 Graphically, this can be seen below.
 Note that the two means are equal, but the two standard deviations are different.
 The larger standard deviation has a CoV of 0.03, or 3%, while the smaller standard deviation results in a CoV of 0.025, or 2.5%.

-Visually, the curve with less variation has the smaller CoV.
+Visually, the curve with less variation has a smaller CoV.
 This is interpreted as meaning the dispersion of points around the mean is less for the blue curve than for the dashed red curve.
 Less variation in your process is preferred.

-Comparing coefficient of variation
+Comparing the coefficient of variation

 The call center manager decided to calculate the coefficient of variation to compare the two teams.
 While the average call time was close (4.5 minutes vs. 4.3) one team had a standard deviation of 1.5 minutes, while the other was 2.75 minutes, respectively.
 This resulted in a CoV of 33.33% vs. 64%.

-The manager formed an improvement team to try to find the root cause why one team had a relative variability almost double the other team.
+The manager formed an improvement team to try to find the root cause of why one team had a relative variability almost double the other team.
 The root cause was found to be a result of training, tenure and supervisor.
 Changes were made, and both teams then performed with minimal call length variation.

 About the Author